ismailmubarik/AWS-SAA-C02-Course/16-CDN-and-Optimization/notes.md

 3. AWS Media Store Container Endpoints
 4. Everything Else (Webservers): Has different restrictions and features vs S3 buckets.

-OAI only works for S3 origins
+OAI only works for S3 origins.

-Whichever protocol is ued between a customer and the edge location.
+Whichever protocol is used between a customer and the edge location.
 So the viewer protocol policy is also used between the CloudFront and the S3 bucket.
 So the origin and viewer policy are matched and http/https will be used on the origin and viewer side.
 ![image](https://user-images.githubusercontent.com/33827177/147523448-40121eb1-5b5b-44d7-827d-4f263abcb9a0.png)

 If you are not using S3 origins you cannot use Origin Access Identity and to secure you custome origins you can use Origin Custom Headers that only you are aware of and pass them to Custom Origin to check for those headers.
 This will allow the your custom Origin to only accept connections from CloudFront.

-### Origin Access Identity (OAI)
+### Securing S3 Origin via Origin Access Identity (OAI)
+You can use S3 as an origin for CloudFront in 2 ways: 1.
+As an S3 origin and use it with CloudFront2.
+As a static website using S3 use it with CloudFront(in which case it will be treated like a custom origin).
+OAI is applicable for S3 origin.

 This identity can be associated with a cloud front distribution.